Question

 Empowered

-Excellent when you gave others the tools, knowledge, or authority to succeed, showing leadership development skills
+Use when you gave others the tools, authority, or confidence to succeed, demonstrating leadership and development focus

 Reinforced